THE BUSINESS CASE FOR WORKING PARENTS

 HR professionals and family networks are being asked to translate this phenomenon into a business case for investing in employee proposition for working parents.
 That might be equalising parental policies, recommending family-friendly suppliers and benefits, or (you knew it was coming) seeking Careers After Babies accreditation.

-Number of mums that left your business within three years of returning frrom maternity leave
+✅ Number of mums who left within three years of returning from maternity leave

-Number of dads that left your business after returning from shared parental or paternity leave
+✅ Number of dads who left after shared parental or paternity leave

-The cost of hiring and re-training new people
+✅ The cost of hiring and retraining new employees